 Will I get sick if I have been exposed?

 There’s no way to know for sure, but if you’ve followed the guidelines above, and especially if you’ve received the appropriate vaccinations, you’ve got a good chance of remaining healthy.
-If you are in the at-risk group described above, talk to your primary care provider to see if you should consider taking medication to reduce your chances of contracting the flu.
+If you’re in an at-risk group (young children, older adults, pregnant women, or those with serious medical conditions), talk to your primary care provider to see if you should consider taking medication to reduce your chances of contracting the flu.

 What are the symptoms of the flu?